oweitman/ioBroker.vis-mapwidgets/README.md

 - add polyline/path example to testdata.json. the path is located in Frankfurt/Main.
 The trail starts in the city center of Frankfurt, heading towards the southeast.
+- add vis1 example to manipulate map from vis script with the expose option
+- fix map creation if parameter changes

 ### 0.0.7 (2025-09-21)